 What next for RB Leipzig?

-Krosche says the club's target at the beginning of the season was to secure a Champions League spot once more but Leipzig now find themselves in a race for the Bundesliga title.
+Krosche says the club's target at the beginning of the season was to secure a Champions League spot once more, something they achieved after the Bundesliga restarted in June.

-They sit one point behind leaders Bayern Munich, who have won seven titles in a row.
+They finished third, behind Borussia Dortmund and champions Bayern Munich, who have won eight titles in a row.
 In fact, the last time Bayern didn't finish top, Leipzig were in the fourth-tier Regionalliga Nord.

 "We are an ambitious young team that is always hungry for more," adds the former midfielder.

 "Success never comes too early.
 We wanted to reach the knockout stages and we succeeded.
 That was a huge step in our development.

 "We definitely don't say our way is the best.
 There are many different ways to be successful.